Permanent Suspension of Reason

-Of course it is on the one hand very funny that the President of the United States should get kicked out of Twitter.
-But on the other hand it’s also pathetic.
-The tweets, at first sight, don’t look incendiary.
-(Nor do they, as it turns out, at second or third.)
-So what was Twitter’s rationale for the suspension?
+It’s funny that the President of the United States should get kicked out of Twitter.
+But it’s also pathetic.
+The tweets don’t look incendiary.
+What was Twitter’s rationale for the suspension?
 They explained that the two tweets violated their Glorification of Violence policy, which reads in part:

 Under this policy, you can’t glorify, celebrate, praise or condone violent crimes, violent events where people were targeted because of their membership in a protected group, or the perpetrators of such acts.
 We define glorification to include praising, celebrating, or condoning statements, such as “I’m glad this happened”, “This person is my hero”, “I wish more people did things like this”, or “I hope this inspires others to act”.

-The first question is: what violence was Trump glorifying?
+What violence was Trump glorifying?
 I presume the storming of the U.S. Capitol.
-But neither tweet made any reference at all to that event.
+But neither tweet made any reference to that event.
 Instead, they give me at least the impression of a man who has realised that the sustained temper tantrum in which he’s been indulging has resulted only in ridicule and begrudgingly decided to go away and sulk.
-But they don’t refer to the events of January 6th, let alone glorify, celebrate, praise or condone those events, let alone do any of those things for the violent elements in them.
+But they don’t refer to the events of 6 January, let alone glorify, celebrate, praise or condone those events, let alone do any of those things for the violent elements in them.

 So Trump and his followers will continue their exodus to so-called free-speech alternatives like Parler.
 Except, yesterday Google removed Parler from its Play Store due to insufficiently “robust moderation for egregious content”.
 Apple, taking the moderate line, announced that it would only follow suit if Parler did not “improve moderation and content filtering”.
 Remember that this is a duopoly: if you are shut out of these two places, you are shut out period.
 And later that day Amazon Web Services, too, suspended Parler, leaving it without a web host.